HyenaPixel: Global Image Context with Convolutions: Method

 with scaling factor $\alpha$, bias $b$ and $t = 0, 1, \ldots, L - 1$.
 Causality is achieved by circularizing the filter by zero-padding to length $2L-1$ and keeping the $L$ left output positions of the circular FFT-based convolution.
 In this work, we simplify the Hyena operator by setting $O=2$.
 With this simplification, we can rewrite the recursive formulation as follows:

 with query $q=p_0(x)$, key $k=p_1(x)$ and value $v=p_2(x)$.

 \paragraph{Bi-directional Hyena (H$_{\text{b}}$).} The concept of causality, i.e. the next token in a sequence can only refer to the previous tokens, is very useful for autoregressive language modeling but unnatural for offline-processing of signals.
 Therefore, we extend the Hyena operator to bidirectional sequence modeling.
-This requires larger filters and an evaluation region centered around current sequence element.
+This requires larger filters and an evaluation region centered around the current sequence element.
 In detail, the filter width is increased from sequence length $L$ to $2L-1$ to have full sequence coverage at each token position.
 Hyena pads the filter and input with zeros to $2L-1$, which, in our case, is only required for the input.
 Instead of selecting the output indices $0, 1, \ldots, L - 1$ of the circular FFT-based convolution, we select the indices $\frac{L}{2}, \frac{L}{2} + 1, \ldots, L + \frac{L}{2}$ to obtain a centered filter.
 The modulation of the filter $\text{Window}(t)$ can be set to $\exp \{ - \alpha |t| \} + b$ with $t = - L + 1, - L + 2, \ldots, 0, \ldots, L - 1$.
 Note that the complexity is the same as for the causal Hyena operator, i.e. $\mathcal{O}(L\log_2{}L)$.
 We name the resulting operator H$_{\text{b}}$.

-\paragraph{HyenaPixel (\hypx{}).} Images are two-dimensional and could therefore benefit from spatial bias.
+\paragraph{HyenaPixel (\hypx{}).} Images are two-dimensional and could therefore benefit from a fixed pixel neighborhood.
 To add spatial bias to H$_{\text{b}}$, we replace $\text{Window}(t)$ (cf. Equation~\ref{eq:window_1d}) with

 where $c_x$ and $c_y$ is the filter center.
-We use the 2D extension of the 1D positional encoding of the original Transformer proposed by Wang et al.~\shortcite{wang2021translating}.
+We use the 2D extension of the 1D positional encoding of the original Transformer proposed by \citet{wang2021translating}.
 Positions are encoded in the vertical and horizontal direction using sine and cosine functions.
 The inputs to the circular 2D FFT convolution are zero padded to $(2L_x-1) \times (2L_y-1)$.
 The asymptotic complexity of \hypx{} is $\mathcal{O}( L_x L_y \log_2{} \left(L_x L_y) \right)$.
-In practice, however, \hypx{} is slightly slower while the performance only differs marginally for resolutions below $512\,\text{px}^2$, cf. Figure~\ref{fig:runtime}.
+In practice, however, \hypx{} is slightly slower while the performance only differs marginally for resolutions below $512\,\text{px}^2$, cf. Fig.~\ref{fig:runtime}.
 We name this extension HyenaPixel (\hypx{}).